OctopusDeploy/blog/blog/2021-05/azure-ha/index.md

  - Azure
 ---

-From the 1st September 2019, all new Octopus licenses support High Availability, meaning teams can run multiple Octopus servers, distributing load and tasks between them.
-We've noticed that High-Availability has become the default Octopus configuration.
 We've recently updated our [High-Availability](https://octopus.com/docs/administration/high-availability) documentation to give people more information and options on where to host Highly-Available Octopus Deploy.

-In this blog, I set up Octopus High-Availability on Azure and expand on the possibilities for hosting Highly Available Octopus on [Microsoft Azure](https://azure.microsoft.com/en-us/).
+In this blog, I set up Octopus High-Availability on Azure, evaluate different options you can use and take you through the different components of a highly available Octopus Deploy setup on on [Microsoft Azure](https://azure.microsoft.com/en-us/).

 !toc